TYPuzzler/TYPuzzler.github.io/userManual.md

 - The puzzle progress showcase may not be centered on small screen/small browser window.
 - The puzzle piece rewards don’t work properly.
 The same puzzle piece will be displayed every time.
+- The website breaks if you refresh the page.